 Yes, “kinds” can be used as a plural when referring to different types or groups of things.
 For example, you could say “There are all kinds of books on the shelves.”
 Or you could say “what kinds of books are your favorite?”.

 The word “type” is used to describe a group of things that share certain characteristics.
 For example, you might say “I only like type of chocolate.”
 The word “kind” is used to describe something in its entirety.

 The phrase “What kind” is typically used when asking a rhetorical question, whereas “Which kind” is used when posing a more direct question.
 For example, if you were to say “What kind of person would do such a thing?” you would be indicating that you cannot imagine anyone doing such a thing – it’s a rhetorical question.
 Whereas, if you were to ask “Which kind of person would do such a thing?”, you would be asking for clarification on someone’s actions.

 The Bottom Line

 Now you should have a firm understanding of the difference between the phrases “what kinds of” and “what kind of”.
 These phrases are very similar but are NOT the same.
 “What kinds of” should always be used when you are looking for multiple answers or a plural noun as a response.
+Use our run on sentence checker if you need some extra help with this grammar rule.
 Pay close attention to this grammar rule in your writing to prevent making any silly mistakes!